olusolaDav/UIUX-Task-Dashboard/README.md

 ### In the 'src' directory we have :

-- assests directory : Inside this directory we have all images and icons used  through out the project it as two subfolders of images and icons, as the directory name implies they both store different file types of images(png, jpeg etc) and icons(svg, ico, etc)
+- assests directory : Inside this directory we have all images and icons used  through out the project.
+It has two subfolders of images and icons, as the directory name implies, they both store different file types of images(png, jpeg etc) and icons(svg, ico, etc)

-- components directory: This is where all the components goes into , it as Six subdirectory, which are name:
+- components directory: This is where all the components in the application is stored.
+It has Six (6) subfolders, which are:
 1. collapsible: this contain a 'jsx' file that rendered the logic for the collapsable sidebar
-2. dashboard: this contain 3 subfolders and 1 index.jsx file that exports (rendered) the HOME PAGE components.
+2. dashboard: this contain 3 subfolders and 1 index.jsx file that exports (renders) the HOME PAGE.
-3. demo: this contain a 'jsx' file that rendered that dynamically rendered demo pages of the sidebar's navigation to the DOM.
+3. demo: this contain a 'jsx' file that dynamically renders demo pages of the sidebar's navigations to the DOM.
 4. loading: This contain 2 'jsx' files that renders the loading gif to the DOM.
 5. shared: this contains 6 subfolders that holds all components that are used across the whole web application.
 6. sidebar: this directory contains 6 'jsx' files that renders the sidebar to the DOM.

-- hook directory : This directrory consist of two 'jsx' files that render context components used accross the project.
+- hook directory : This directrory consist of two 'jsx' files that renders context components used accross the project.
 - resources : This directory contains 3 'jsx' files and 2 'js' files that export static data used accross the web application
-- routes : This directory contains 3 'jsx' files that render the routes/pages components (both the homepage (dashboard) and the demo pages for the all navigation in the sidebar).
+- routes : This directory contains 4 'jsx' files that state the conditions (dynamic rendering) to render the routes/pages components (both the homepage (dashboard) and the demo pages for the all navigation in the sidebar) to the DOM.

-### root & config files  , postcss.config.json etc) :
+### root & config files:
-- app.jsx : This render the parent route component
+- app.jsx : This renders the parent route (component)
-- index.css : contains the tailwind style config and other styles
+- index.css : contains the tailwind style configuration and customisation
 - main.jsx : works as the entry point of the application.
-It uses ReactDOM.render to render App to the root 'id' in the index.html
+It uses ReactDOM.render to render 'App' component to the root 'id' in the index.html
 - index.html: the only html file in the project directory, it contain a 'root' div element in the body that is rendered to the DOM.
 - package.json: This is the heart of any Node project.
-It records important metadata about a project which is required before publishing to NPM, and also defines functional attributes of a project that npm uses to install dependencies, run scripts, and identify the entry point to our package.
+It records important metadata about a project which is required before publishing to NPM, and also defines functional attributes of a project that npm or yarn uses to install dependencies, run scripts, and identify the entry point to our package.
 - tailwind.config.json: To define any customizations of tailwindcss use in the project

 ## PROJECT OUTCOME (SCREENSHOT OF RENDERED SCREENS)
 -----------------------------------------
-> Take a look at output screenshot.
+> Take a look at project output (screenshot of the expected screens after the development).
 ![1280px Breakpoint](https://i.ibb.co/Y7kygjS/1280-size.png)
 *1280px Breakpoint*